Q-Bus: Main features of the Q-bus

 Asynchronous signaling means that the bus has no fixed cycle time; the duration of any particular data transfer cycle on the bus is determined solely by the master and slave devices participating in the current data cycle.
 These devices use handshake signals to control the timing of the data cycle.
 Timeout logic within the master device limits the maximum allowed length of any given bus cycle.

 Depending on its generation, the Q-bus contains 16, 18, or 22 BDAL (Bus Data/Address Line) lines.
 16, 18, or 22 BDAL lines are used for the physical address portion of each bus cycle.
 Eight or 16 DBAL lines are then re-used for the data portion(s) of each bus cycle.
 Newer generations of the bus allow block mode transfer where a single bus address can be followed by more than one data cycle (with the transfers taking place at consecutive bus addresses).
 Because the address portion of each bus cycle can not transfer data, the use of block mode means fewer address cycles and more time for data cycles, allowing increased bus data transfer bandwidth.

 Bus mastery is awarded based on an I/O card's topological proximity to the bus arbitrator (at the logical front of the bus); closer cards are granted priority over further cards.

 Interrupts can be delivered to the Interrupt Fielding Processor at any of four interrupt priority levels.
 Within a given level, the cards closer to the IFP (at the front of the bus) take priority over cards further back on the bus.
 Interrupts are vectored: a card requesting an interrupt has its interrupt vector read by the IFP.
 In this way, the interrupts from all I/O cards in the system can be distinguished with no ambiguity.

+Physical characteristics

+Q-bus modules are configured as printed-circuit boards with gold-plated card-edge connectors which mate with corresponding slots on a backplane.
+The edge connectors on the modules are split into individual "fingers," similarly to Unibus modules, but are limited to four connectors, compared to the six of Unibus.
+Modules are available in either double-height (two connectors) or quad-height (four connectors) sizes.
+This nomenclature is somewhat non-intuitive, as the difference between the two is actually the width of the PCB.
+Quad-height modules tend to be used for CPUs, memory, video processors, and other high-bandwidth components, whereas double-height modules tend to be used for interface cards, connector breakout boards, real-time clocks, ROM/microcode, and other relatively low-bandwidth components.
+Some exceptions are the double-height LSI-11/2, KDF11-A, and KDJ11-A CPUs, and many early small-capacity memory modules.